 - The success rate of completing detox is much higher than other alternative treatments.
-Medical doctors are the best-trained professionals to manage opioid or alcohol withdrawal symptoms.
-A hospital setting under highly trained staff supervision is the best environment to achieve an opioid- or alcohol-free state.
+Medical doctors are the best-trained professionals to manage opioid withdrawal symptoms.
+Under highly trained staff supervision, a hospital setting is the best environment to achieve an opioid- or alcohol-free state.

 - Treatment is discreet and compassionate.
 Addiction is a source of stigma and shame, which prevents many people from seeking treatment.
 Medically assisted detoxification, like the Waismann Method, takes place in a full-service hospital with private rooms.
 Admission to the hospital as if they came in for any other medical conditions and detoxed in a private, safe environment free from judgment.

 - It improves the quality of post-detox care.
 Patients who undergo medically assisted detox can recover physically, mentally, and spiritually; once a person is in an opioid-free state, they are better able to be emotionally present for the next stage of recovery.
 Participating in a supportive aftercare program allows individuals to address the root causes of substance abuse.
 The root of the issues might include untreated mental health needs, past trauma, or a social environment that keeps them stuck in unhealthy patterns.
-By being emotionally present, a person can more effectively engage in therapy after detox.
+An emotionally present person can more effectively engage in therapy after detox.

-Wondering if there is medically assisted treatment near me?
+Are you wondering if there is medically assisted treatment near?
 Waismann Method® offers a caring, compassionate environment in which to undergo detoxification from opioids or alcohol.
 We have been providing rapid detox and medically assisted treatment programs for substance use disorder since 1998.
 Our team has a wealth of experience, enabling you or your loved one to get the best available care.